Dependent personality disorder (DPD) is a mental disorder characterized by a recurring pattern of needy behavior.

 Dependent Personality Disorder Treatment

-Like nearly all personality disorders, the most effective treatment for dependent personality disorder treatment is long term psychotherapy.
+Like most personality disorders, the most effective treatment for dependent personality disorder treatment is long term psychotherapy.
 The symptoms of dependent personality disorder are a consequence of fear, which derives from a lack of trust.
 This statement is true for other personality disorders, like psychotypal personality disorder, but unlike most other personality disorders, this lack of trust doesn’t drive the person away from other people.
 Instead it drives them to an uncontrollable need to maintain those relationships at all cost.

 Treatment for dependent personality disorder is based on shoring up that lack of trust and helping the patient to understand that their relationships are not constantly at risk.